mever-team/FairBench/README.md

 yhat = classifier.predict(x)
 ```

-The fairness assessment framework can also be used with other
+The framework can also be used with other
 machine learning setups: `tensorflow`, `pytorch`, `jax`

-We now declare a binary sensitive attribute.
-We can either use
+Declare a binary sensitive attribute; either use
 a single `sensitive` array or consider multiple such attributes,
-which we set as a data fork per:
+which should be set as a data fork per:

 ```python
 import fairbench as fb